Natural Treatment for High Blood Pressure

 Stage 2 hypertension - Systolic:160 or higher / Dystolic: 100 or higher

-Because blood pressure fluctuates according to recent stressors and environmental factors, high blood pressure is normally diagnosed after repeated testings of over 140/90.
+Because blood pressure fluctuates according to recent stressors and environmental factors, it is normally diagnosed after repeated testings of 140/90 or higher.

 Once you have been diagnosed with hypertension, your doctor may prescribe medication, but not every doctor takes that as a first line of defense.
-Some will encourage you to try to lower your blood pressure naturally and the majority will recommend that home remedies be included in your blood pressure lowering program, even if medication is prescribed.
+Some will encourage you to try to lower it naturally and the majority will recommend that home remedies be included in your treatment program, even if medication is prescribed.

 Do the DASH